Suspect in Salman Rushdie's stabbing has been indicted, defense and state's attorneys say – KION546

 The man accused of stabbing award-winning author Salman Rushdie last week on stage in western New York state has been indicted by a grand jury, his defense attorney and the Chautauqua County District Attorney’s Office said Thursday.

-“We anticipated that the prosecutor would certainly present this matter for indictment prior to any preliminary hearing.
-As such we’re prepared to go ahead with an arraignment today at 1 p.m. in Chautauqua County court,” defense attorney Nathaniel Barone said.
+“We anticipated that the prosecutor would certainly present this matter for indictment prior to any preliminary hearing” and so are prepared for Thursday’s arraignment, Barone said.

-CNN has sought comment from the district attorney’s office in Chautauqua County.

-A preliminary hearing in the case had been set for Friday, Barone had said.

-Rushdie, who has received death threats for his satirical and controversial book “The Satanic Verses,” was about to give a lecture Friday at the Chautauqua Institution when an assailant jumped on stage and stabbed him repeatedly.
+Rushdie — who has received death threats for his 1988 satirical novel “The Satanic Verses,” which some Muslims have considered sacrilegious — was about to give a lecture Friday at the Chautauqua Institution when an assailant jumped on stage and stabbed him repeatedly.

 The 75-year-old author suffered three stab wounds to his neck, four stab wounds to his stomach, puncture wounds to his right eye and chest, and a laceration on his right thigh, Chautauqua County District Attorney Jason Schmidt said last weekend.

-Rushdie might lose vision in his right eye, the district attorney said last weekend.
+Rushdie might lose vision in his right eye, the district attorney added.

 As of Monday, Rushdie was hospitalized but awake and “articulate” in his conversations with investigators, a law enforcement official with direct knowledge of the investigation told CNN.